3 minutes on…employer brand

 The power of story

-We believe it’s the emotional power of story that produces video with real impact.
-Below we’ve shared some key links and wider resources to help you dig deeper.
+We believe it’s the emotional power of story that produces videos on complex subject matter that have real impact, communicating detailed information in a way that truly sticks.
+Below we’ve shared some key links and wider resources to help you dig deeper into the power of story, using mental health and well being as the example topic.

-Revisit Aveena’s multi-award-winning video for Amazon Ads, blending personal and professional photography, user-generated content, and brand-led motion typography.
-Its success lies in the use of story structure to deliver a meaningful emotional message.
+Check out our multi-award-winning video for Amazon Ads about Aveena, blending personal and professional photography, user-generated content, and brand-led motion typography.
+Its success lies in the use of story structure to deliver a meaningful emotional message around DEI and personal well being.

 Research shows that employees are more likely to use mental health benefits when they hear colleagues do the same.
 A recent Harvard Business Review study with Novartis revealed that increased communication about employee well-being and mental health boosts service uptake.